Olelouer/yourcaryourway-chat-poc/README.md

-# Your Car Your Way - POC Chat Agent/Utilisateurs
+# Your Car Your Way - POC Chat Agent/Users

-Ce POC est en développement pour tester la fonctionnalité de chat agent/utilisateurs
+This POC is developed to test the agent/user chat functionality

-## 📋 Prérequis
+## 📋 Prerequisites

 - **Java** 21+
 - **Node.js** 18+